KEY STATS: Total Eclipse Weekend Columbia, S.C.

-From Capital City Lake Murray Country tourism district (defined as Richland, Lexington, Newberry and Saluda counties): Numbers at Lake Murray are anticipated to exceed the lake’s annual July 4th celebrations, which normally have over 120,000 people.
-The Lake Murray Dam park sites will be full to capacity, and Dreher Island State Park sold out of campsites and day use passes in June 2016.
+From Capital City Lake Murray Country tourism district (defined as Richland, Lexington, Newberry and Saluda counties): Numbers at Lake Murray were anticipated to exceed the lake’s annual July 4th celebrations, which normally have over 120,000 people.
+The Lake Murray Dam park sites were full to capacity, and Dreher Island State Park sold out of campsites and day use passes in June 2016.

 State of South Carolina Tourism Stats via Discover S.C.

 - Tourism generated a $20.2 billion in economic impact in S.C. in 2015.

 - Tourism supports one in every ten jobs in South Carolina.

 - The total population of S.C. is 4.9 million based on the 2016 census.

 Why is Columbia, S.C., a Top Destination for Viewing?

 - The New York Times, the UK’s Telegraph, USA Today, Fodor’s Travel, Today.com, Forbes, The Boston Globe, the Chicago Tribune, Buzzfeed, Newsweek, TIME, the Washington Post, Orbitz, Expedia and more have covered Columbia, S.C., some naming the region as one of the best places to watch the eclipse because of its lengthy duration of “totality.”